osohq/oso/docs/using/libraries/ruby/index.rst

   user = User.new(["HR", "payroll"])
   raise "should be allowed" unless oso.allowed?(user, "foo", "bar")

+There is currently no syntax for random access to a list element within a policy;
+i.e., there is no Polar equivalent of the Ruby expression ``user.groups[1]``.
+To access the elements of a list, you may iterate over it with :ref:`operator-in` or destructure it with :ref:`pattern matching <patterns-and-matching>`.

 Hashes
 ^^^^^^
 Ruby hashes are mapped to Polar :ref:`dictionaries`: